bhk/build/example.md

 ...wherein {inherit} references:

-   CC.flags = -Wall {inherit}
+   CC.flags = -ansi {inherit}

 ...wherein {inherit} references:

    _Compile.flags = {optFlags} {warnFlags} {libFlags} $(addprefix -I,{includes})

-Its value is: '-g -Wall    '
+Its value is: '-g -ansi  -Wall -Werror   '

 ```

 ## Variants

-We can build different *variants* of our the project described by our
+We can build different *variants* of the project described by our Makefile.
-Makefile.
-Variants are separate instantiations of our build that will have
+Variants are separate instantiations of our build that will have a similar
-a similar overall structure, but may differ from each other in various ways.
+overall structure, but may differ from each other in various ways.
+For
-For example, we may have "release" and "debug" variants, or "ARM" and
+example, we may have "release" and "debug" variants, or "ARM" and "Intel"
-"Intel" variants of a C project.
+variants of a C project.

+We have shown how typing `make CC.flags=-g` and then later `make
+CC.flags=-O3` could be used to achieve different builds.
+With this
+approach, however, each time we "switch" between the two builds, all
+affected files will have to be recompiled.

-Furthermore, we want these variants to exist side-by-side and not interfere
+Instead, we want these variants to exist side-by-side and not interfere with
-with each other, so we can retain the benefits of incremental builds.
+each other, so we can retain all the advantages of incremental builds.
 We
-have shown how typing `make CC.flags=-g` and then later `make CC.flags=-O3`
-could be used to achieve some sort of "debug" vs. "release" distinction, but
-not only is this cumbersome, it is inefficient.
-Each time we switch
-"variants", it has to compile everything again.
-Instead, we do the
-following:
+achieve that by doing the following:

   * Use the variable `V` to identify a variant name, so that `make
     V=<name>` can be used to build a specific variant.